wsummerlin/APCompSci/README.md

 Note - Some files import the apcslib.jar library.
 It can be found here: http://pavao.org/compsci/apcs/apcslib.jar (It will download when you click the link...it shouldn't take you to another page)

-To use: create a java project, import apcslib.jar, then create a class within the project with the SAME name as the file (example: drawBenzine).
+To use: create a java project, import dependencies, then create a class within the project with the SAME name as the file (example: DrawBenzine).
 Copy and paste the code - you're good to go.

 Contact me with any questions!! techpulsesoftware@gmail.com